- 1 Week trek

 Important notes on Camping grounds for Phoktey Dara trek:

 This trail inside Barsey Rhododendron Sanctuary has limited water source at intervals.
 The streams are seasonal and it is difficult to get water around Kharka Dara and Kalijhar campsite apart from months of April to September.
-For camping, proximity of water is a must and we may have to camp accordingly as required.
-However we will cover Phoktey Dara top and Singalila Pass as mentioned in the itinerary.
+For camping, proximity of water is a must and we may have to camp as per availability of water.
+However, we will cover Phoktey Dara top and Singalila Pass as mentioned in the itinerary.

 Access to Phoktey Dara trek base (Hilley):